Blushi23/weddingBudget/README.md

   <h3>Technologies Used</h3>
 <b>HTML:</b> HTML used for structuring the web page.<br>
-<b>CSS and SCSS:</b> Style sheet languages used for designing and customizing the visual appearance of the application.<br>
+<b>CSS:</b> Style sheet language used for designing and customizing the visual appearance of the application.<br>
   <b>JavaScript:</b> Programming language used to add interactivity and perform calculations within the calculator.<br>
   <b>Bootstrap:</b> CSS framework used for creating a responsive and mobile-first design.<br>
   <b>Font Awesome:</b> Icon toolkit used to enhance the visual elements of the application.